 Let’s look at how some of the above terms can work in a sentence:

-Discussing a Contract and the Right Way to Raise Objections
+Discussing a Contract in Chinese and How to Raise Objections

-As with anywhere else in the world, when you reach a deal, you’re going to want it set in stone with a contract.
-While I’m not qualified to cover any aspects of the legal writing, there are a few useful Mandarin Chinese grammar structures that’ll serve you well if you need to raise objections or zero in on a particular point at any stage of the conversation.
+I’m not qualified to cover any aspects of the legal writing of a contract, but there are a few useful Mandarin Chinese grammar structures that’ll serve you well if you need to raise objections or zero in on a particular point at any stage of the conversation.

-Let’s explore this in detail with an example concerning a 合同 (hé tóng) — contract.
+Let’s explore this in detail with an example concerning a 合同.

-You have a problem with the 价格 (jià gé) — price.
-You could simply state, “I have a problem with the price,” but this direct approach could be interpreted as confrontational.
-Instead, you can choose to formulate your sentence in such a way that emphasizes that everything apart from the price is fine.
+You have a problem with the 价格.
+You could state, “I have a problem with the price,” but this direct approach could be interpreted as confrontational.

 As we learned above, you can substitute the keyword “price” with any other appropriate term to politely draw attention to the aspect that you want to discuss.
 For example:

-Trip up?
-How to Elegantly Apologize Without Losing Face
+How to Elegantly Apologize in Chinese Without Losing Face

-Make a mistake?
-Don’t worry about it!
 As a visitor in a foreign land, you’re not expected to be perfect.
-The fact that you’re clearly going the extra mile and making the effort in Chinese will be noted and appreciated.
+You’re clearly going the extra mile, and making an effort in Chinese will be noted and appreciated.

 If you accidentally or unthinkingly cause someone to 丢脸 (diū liǎn) — lose face, or trip up in another way, a simple apology can go a long way toward getting you back on firm ground.

-Another useful, somewhat lighter expression is 不好意思 (bù hǎo yì si), which is used to express embarrassment—if you mistake someone’s name or make a language faux pas, then 不好意思 (bù hǎo yì si) is probably the safest bet.
+- 不好意思 (bù hǎo yì si).
+This apology phrase is used to express embarrassment—if you mistake someone’s name or make a language faux pas, then 不好意思 is probably the safest bet.

-The most formal option for an apology—which is typically used in written Chinese—is 抱歉 (bào qiàn).
-Bào qiàn is a more heavy-duty expression than duì bù qǐ or bù hǎo yì si.
-Unlike the other two, it’s not something that you would use if you bumped into someone in the subway or spilled your drink.
+- 抱歉 (bào qiàn).
+This is the most formal option for an apology, which is typically used in written Chinese. 抱歉 is a more heavy-duty expression than 对不起 or 不好意思.
+Unlike the other two, it’s not something you’d use if you bumped into someone in the subway or spilled your drink.

-If you’re on the receiving end of an apology, you can politely brush it aside with 没关系 (méi guān xì) — it’s okay/no problem!
+Lastly, if you’re on the receiving end of an apology, you can politely brush it aside with 没关系 (méi guān xì).

 The phrase you’ll hear most often is 干杯 (gān bēi).
-It’s used as we would use the word “cheers” in English, but literally means “dry glass.”
-Be mindful, because this is often taken literally!
+It’s used as we would use the word “cheers” in English, but means “dry glass.”

 As in English, it’s normal to drink to health and success.
 The simplest formula is: 为 (wèi) — for, followed by what you’re drinking to, followed by an enthusiastic gān bēi!

-If you’ve had a few too many already and the long phrases are falling off your tongue, the simple 理解万岁 (lǐ jiě wàn suì) — long live our understanding is a good fallback.
+If you’ve had a few too many drinks already and the long phrases are falling off your tongue, the simple 理解万岁 (lǐ jiě wàn suì) — “long live our understanding” is a good fallback.

-It’s appropriate to express regret that your trip has come to an end and optimism that you’ll meet again and your cooperation will continue.
+It’s appropriate to express regret that your trip has ended and optimism that you’ll meet again and that your cooperation will continue.